nightshade427/mach_examples/README.md

 # MACH

-**Modern Asynchronous C Hypermedia** - a web framework that combines the speed of C with a high-level, declarative API.
+Modern Asynchronous C Hypermedia is a web framework that combines the speed of C with a high-level, declarative API.

 Declarative config, compiled and hot-reloaded automatically.
 No garbage collector, no interpreter, no VM, no package managers, no build scripts.